 The process works something like this: Normally, you exhale in two ways, actively and passively.
 When you exert yourself and need more oxygen, your chest muscles contract, forcing air out rapidly.
-On the other hand, when you sit quietly, your diaphragm contracts and your chest muscles expand to take air in, but your muscles don't contract to let the air out.
-Instead, the elastic tissue around your air sacs contracts, and your lungs can shrink.
+On the other hand, when you sit quietly, your diaphragm contracts and your chest muscles expand to take air in, but your muscles don't contract to let air out.
+Instead, the elastic tissue around your air-sacs contracts, and your lungs can shrink in size.

-But if you have emphysema, many of these elastic fibers have been destroyed, and you must consciously force air out of your lungs.
-The forced exhalation compresses many of your small airways, making breathing and expelling air even more difficult.
+But if you have emphysema, many elastic fibers have been destroyed and you must consciously force air out of your lungs.
+The forced exhalation compresses your small airways, making breathing and expelling air even more difficult.

 Cigarette smoke is by far the most common cause of emphysema and other serious lung conditions.
 The damage begins when tobacco smoke temporarily paralyzes the microscopic hairs (cilia) that line and protect your bronchial tubes.

 In a small percentage of people, emphysema results from low levels of a protein called alpha-1-antitrypsin (AAt), which protects the elastic structures in your lungs from the destructive effects of certain enzymes.
-A lack of AAt can lead to progressive lung damage that eventually results in emphysema.
+A lack of AAt can lead to a progressive lung damage resulting in emphysema.

 AAt deficiency is a hereditary condition that occurs when you inherit two defective genes, one from each parent.
 Although severe AAt deficiency is rare, millions of people carry a single defective AAt gene.
-Some of these people have mild to moderate symptoms; others have no symptoms at all.
-Carriers are at increased risk of lung and liver problems and can pass the defect to their children.
+Some have mild to moderate symptoms others have no symptoms at all.
+Carriers are at higher risk of lung and liver problems and may pass the defect to their children.

-People with two defective genes have a high likelihood of developing emphysema, usually between the ages of 30 and 40.
+People with two defective genes have a high likelihood of developing emphysema, usually between ages 30 to 40.
 The progression and severity of the disease are greatly exacerbated by smoking.

-Experts recommend that people with early-onset emphysema — especially those who don't smoke or have other risk factors for the disease or who have a family history of AAt deficiency — be tested for the defective gene.
-People who are found to have a genetic predisposition for AAt deficiency may want to consider having close family members tested as well.
+Experts recommend people with early-onset emphysema — especially those who don't smoke or have other risk factors for the disease or who have a family history of AAt deficiency — be tested for the defective gene.
+People who have genetic pre-disposition AAt deficiency should also have close family members tested.

 - Pulmonary function tests (PFTs).
 These non-invasive doctor tests can detect emphysema before you have symptoms.
 They measure how much air your lungs can hold and the flow of air in and out of your lungs.
 They can also measure the amount of gases exchanged across the membrane between your walls and membranes.
 During the lung test, you are asked to blow into an instrument.
-The test may be done before and after the use of inhaled medications to test your lung response.
-If you're a smoker or a former smoker, ask your doctor about taking this test, even if you don't have symptoms of emphysema or COPD disease symptoms.
+This pulmonary test may be done before and after the use of inhaled medications to test lung response.
+If you're a smoker or a former smoker, ask your doctor about taking this test, even if you don't have symptoms of emphysema or COPD.